 Introduction

 Judi Provencal's White Dwarf Research Group operates at both the University of Delaware and Mount Cuba Astronomical Observatory (MCAO).
 The group uses asteroseismology to study pulsating white dwarfs in the hopes of gaining a deeper understanding of their formation and evolution.
 The group utilizes data from both Hubble and TESS, as well as ground-based data taken themselves using SARA Consortium telescopes or by the Whole Earth Telescope collaboration.
-Currently, the group is studying pulsating hydrogen- and helium-atmosphere white dwarfs, investigating the DB gap, and looking into how big data techniques can be applied to white dwarfs.

 Research Group